jimratliff/GenoMac-user/docs/what_hypervisor_does.md

     - Use F1, F2, etc. keys as standard function keys
     - Press and release globe (🌎) key to bring up emoji picker
   - Set symbolic hot keys for Apple commands[^symbolic_hot_key_assignments]
+    - Many customizations to symbolic hotkeys, both additions and removals, including:
+      - Remove:
+        - minimize a window
+          - I never minimize on purpose, only accidentally; this prevents that
+        - move left/right/down/up a Space
+          - I use a numeric mental mode, not a spatial mental model, for Spaces
+        - window-moving commands halves, quarters, arrange, since they require “Displays have separate Spaces”
+      - Add
+        - using ⌃⌥⌘ combination (modifiers for Mission Control)
+          - ⌃⌥⌘ + 1, …, 9, 0, F1, …, F6 for navigating to Spaces 1, …, 16
+          - ⌃⌥⌘F8: Activate Mission Control
+          - ⌃⌥⌘F9: Notification Center
+          - ⌃⌥⌘F10: Expose: application windows
+          - ⌃⌥⌘F11: Show Desktop
+        - using ⇧⌥⌘ (modifiers for keyboard navigation)
+          - ⇧⌥⌘F2: Move focus to menu bar
+          - ⇧⌥⌘F3: Move focus to the Dock
+          - ⇧⌥⌘F4: Move focus to active or next window
+          - ⇧⌥⌘F5: Move focus to window toolbar
+          - ⇧⌥⌘F6: Move focus to floating window
+          - ⇧⌥⌘F1: Turn keyboard access on or off
+          - ⇧⌥⌘F7: Change the way Tab moves focus
   - Implement menubar-related settings
     - Always show Sound in menubar (not only when “active”)
     - Give audible feedback when volume is changed